daxyorg/homeassistant-grohe_sense/README.md

 You will also get a valve device (so, be careful with `group.all_switches`, as that now includes your water) called
  - **valve**

+You will also get a button entity for triggering the pressure measurement
+ - **pressure_measurement**

 The Sense Guard uploads data to its server every 15 minutes (at least the one I have), so don't expect to use this for anything close to real-time.
 For water withdrawals, it seems to report the withdrawal only when it ends, so if you continuously withdraw water, I guess those sensors may stay at 0.